hack-earth/swift-earth/README.md

 1. Auto-completion, in a much broader sense than exists today.
 "Propose some new code at my cursor position."
    For example, the following usage idioms should be supported well:
-   * Writing a comment and then auto-completing it into code.
    * Writing a function header, putting the cursor inside the brackets, and auto-completing the function body.
    * Writing the names of one or several variables, simply separated by spaces, selecting those, and auto-completing a chunk of code that uses them.